 Speedo has also dominated the elite racing swimsuit category, with a majority of medalists and finalists at the Olympics wearing their Fastskin suits.
 And according to Speedo , 62% of the world records from 2019-2021 were done while wearing a FastSkin.

 The most recent lineup of Fastskin suits is the Pure Valor and the Pure Instinct, with the Pure Valor being the speed and power suit designed for sprinters and shorter events in the pool.
+(Perhaps unsurprisingly, the Pure Valor also ranks as one of the best women’s tech suits.)

 Key features include compressive lining for additional muscle support, updated leg and waistband stitching to eliminate water seeping into the suit, bonded seams for reduced drag in the water, and lots of compression to keep your body locked and loaded for when you need to unleash maximum speed.